ezeeEric/autoembedder/README.md

 The [adult income dataset](http://www.cs.toronto.edu/~delve/data/adult/) contains census data related to the yearly income of US adults.
 Six continuous and 8 categoricals features are present.

 #### Classification
+In order to judge the usefulness of the auto-embedded layers, supervised classification tasks can be run on both datasets.
+The classification model is a fully connected network.
+Two options are explored: either the embedding layers are part of the model and adjusted during training of the classification model.
+That is the traditional way of using embedding layers.
+The second option uses pre-trained embedding layers, which do not get adjusted during training.
+A comparison between classification metrics for both approaches can give insights to the usefulness of the autoembedding.

 ### Usage
 The autoembedding `dvc` pipeline defined in `autoembedding/dvc.yaml` includes all relevant steps to use the Autoembedding model: